-At PG&E, we’re investing more than $5 billion this year to enhance pipeline safety and strengthen our gas and electric infrastructure across northern and central California.
+At PG&E, we invested more than $5 billion last year to enhance pipeline safety and strengthen our gas and electric infrastructure across northern and central California.
 We’re helping people and businesses gain energy efficiencies to help reduce their bills.
 And we’re focused on developing the next generation of clean, renewable energy systems.

 We want to tell you more about our activities right here in your area.
 Meet some of our local employees, get the facts and see our progress in San Francisco.

 San Francisco Facts

 - Replaced approximately 28 miles of gas transmission pipeline

 - Invested more than $443 million into electrical improvements

 - Contributed more than $11.2 million to non-profit and community organizations

 - Connected more than 5,100 rooftop solar installations for residents and businesses

 - Provided $16.6 million in energy efficiency incentives to residents and businesses

 The Latest News from San Francisco